Michael Nesmith

-Robert Michael Nesmith (December 30, 1942 – December 10, 2021), often known as Mike Nesmith, was an American musician, songwriter, and actor.
-He was best known as a member of the pop rock band the Monkees and co-star of the TV series The Monkees (1966–1968).
-His songwriting credits include "Different Drum", which became a hit for Linda Ronstadt and the Stone Poneys.
+Robert Michael Nesmith (December 30, 1942 – December 10, 2021) was an American musician, songwriter, and actor.
+He was best known as a member of the Monkees and co-star of their TV series of the same name (1966–1968).
+His songwriting credits with the Monkees include "Mary, Mary", "The Girl I Knew Somewhere", "Tapioca Tundra", "Circle Sky" and "Listen to the Band".
+Additionally, his song "Different Drum" became a hit for the Stone Poneys featuring Linda Ronstadt.

-After the break-up of the Monkees, Nesmith continued his successful songwriting and performing career, first with the seminal country rock group the First National Band, with whom he had a top-40 hit, "Joanne", and then as a solo artist.
-He often played a custom-built Gretsch 12-string electric with the Monkees and afterwards.
+After leaving the Monkees in 1970, Nesmith continued his successful songwriting and performing career, first with the seminal country rock group the First National Band, with which he had a top-40 hit, "Joanne" (1970).
+As a solo artist, he scored an international hit with the song "Rio" (1977).
+He often played a custom-built Gretsch 12-string electric guitar both with the Monkees and afterward.